MutalePM/DataTrailblazer/README.md

 # DataTrailblazer
-"Exploring the world of data analysis through the Bank of Zambia CMMP credit data.
-This repository showcases my journey as a data analyst, featuring data cleaning, exploration, visualization, and actionable insights to uncover trends and stories within the numbers."
+"A collection of data analysis projects showcasing my growth as a data analyst.
+From cleaning and visualizing datasets to uncovering insights and trends, this repository is a testament to learning, curiosity, and the power of data."